Species of smaller populations of Australian animals could be wiped out by a bad fire season

 Riding a bike in NSW

 A survey which is looking at the attitudes of people in regional NSW to cycling for a project being undertaken by ILWS researchers in partnership with the Bathurst Regional Council and Transport NSW was promoted on 2BS, December 22, and in the Western Advocate, December 23.
+Associate Professor Peter Simmons was then interviewed on Triple M talking about the survey, February 2.

 Fish Screens Australia